-133. Accordingly, the Rule is not in accordance with the law and is in excess of DHS's statutory jurisdiction.
+135. Accordingly, the Rule is not in accordance with the law and is in excess of DHS's statutory jurisdiction.
 5 U.S.C. §§ 706(2)(A), 706(2)(C).

-B. The Rule Retroactively Penalizes Noncitizens for Past Conduct that Has Never Been Relevant to Public Charge Determinations assistance and long-term institutionalized care (which were considered in public charge determinations under the Field Guidance) obtained prior to the Rule's effective date.
+B. The Rule Retroactively Penalizes Noncitizens for Past Conduct that Has Never Been Relevant to Public Charge Determinations

+136. Apparently recognizing that retroactive application of the Rule would be unfair and unlawful, the Rule purports not to consider receipt of public benefits other than cash assistance and long-term institutionalized care (which were considered in public charge determinations under the Field Guidance) obtained prior to the Rule's effective date.
 84 Fed.
 Reg. at 41,504.
 But both the Rule itself and the proposed bureaucratic form that accompanies the Rule make clear that DHS does intend to consider past receipt of public benefits when determining whether a noncitizen is inadmissible on public charge grounds.
 Such retroactive application is unlawful, because it is arbitrary and capricious and because DHS lacks the statutory authority to promulgate retroactive rules concerning public charge determinations.
 See 8 U.S.C. § 1182.